Nerivec/ember-zli/README.md

 ## `ember-zli router`

-Use an NCP as a router and interact with the joined network.
+Use a coordinator firwmare as a router and interact with the joined network.

 ```
 USAGE
   $ ember-zli router

 DESCRIPTION
-  Use an NCP as a router and interact with the joined network.
+  Use a coordinator firwmare as a router and interact with the joined network.

 EXAMPLES
   $ ember-zli router